What is it?

-If you are a municipality managing a development or infrastructure project, or you are a developer undertaking a project, this regulation will change how you approach excess soil.
+If you are a municipality managing a development or infrastructure project, or you are a developed undertaking a project, this regulation will change how you approach excess soil.

-If excavated soil or excess soil has odour, dust, noise, litter or in any way impacts the natural environment or water quality; preventive and remedial actions must be taken.
-Meanwhile, the owner/operator may need to suspend all soil management activities, including soil excavating, transporting, or receiving.
+If excavated soil or excess soil has odour, dust, noise, litter, or in any way impacts the natural environment or water quality; preventive and remedial actions must be taken.
+Meanwhile, the owner/operator may need to suspend all soil management activities, including soil excavating, transporting, and receiving.

 What does it mean if you are a contractor?